-Special Assistant to the Chief, Equity & Inclusion
+Special Assistant to the Chief, Race, Wealth and Community

-Monica Grover is the Special Assistant to the Chief of Equity and Inclusion, Dedrick Asante-Muhammad, at NCRC.
+Monica Grover is the Special Assistant to the Chief of Race, Wealth and Community, Dedrick Asante-Muhammad, at NCRC.
 She is passionate about the opportunity to support the work of tackling racial economic inequality and building wealth amongst low-income communities of color.

-Grover also has extensive experience as an entrepreneur.
-For nearly 6 years, she co-owned and operated Bazaar Spices, Washington, D.C.’s, first locally-owned and operated gourmet spice shop.
-She has several years of experience in business development, community building, digital marketing and communications.
-Throughout her business career, Grover’s dynamic use of photography and video technology enhanced business brand awareness and expanded development efforts.
-In addition, Grover’s understanding of local, community-based retailing gained by extensive work at her parents’ grocery business for over 20 years assisted her in making Bazaar Spices a unique shopping destination and experience for all visitors.
+Monica also has extensive experience as an entrepreneur.
+For nearly six years, she co-owned and operated Bazaar Spices, Washington, D.C.’s first locally-owned and operated gourmet spice shop.
+She has several years of experience in business development, community-building, digital marketing and communications.
+Throughout her business career, Monica’s dynamic use of photography and video technology enhanced business brand awareness and expanded development efforts.

-Grover received her Bachelor of Arts degree in Sociology and Italian from Mount Holyoke College, as well as a Master of Arts degree in Sports Management from the University of San Francisco.
+Monica received her Bachelor of Arts degree in Sociology and Italian from Mount Holyoke College, and a Master of Arts degree in Sports Management from the University of San Francisco.